How does this company make money?

 What does this company depend on?

-The operation depends on five named upstream inputs: sulfuric acid for copper leaching, diesel fuel for haul truck fleets and mining equipment, electrical power from Mexico's CFE grid for smelting, railroad track maintenance materials for the Ferromex network, and industrial solvent chemicals for the electrowinning process.
+The company cannot run without five things: industrial-grade sulfuric acid for the copper leaching circuits, diesel fuel for the haul trucks and mining equipment, electrical power from Mexico's CFE grid for smelting, railroad track maintenance materials to keep the Ferromex network moving, and industrial solvent chemicals for the electrowinning step that finishes the refining.

 Who depends on this company?

-Mexican automotive wire harness manufacturers depend on this copper supply, and disruptions would affect their vehicle production timelines.
-U.S. electronics companies importing through Texas border crossings would lose a copper cathode source.
-Molybdenum consumers in steel alloy production would face supply gaps from one of North America's molybdenum sources.
+Mexican automotive wire harness manufacturers rely on this copper supply, and disruptions would ripple into vehicle production timelines.
+U.S. electronics companies that import copper cathodes through Texas border crossings would lose a major source.
+Steel producers that use molybdenum as an alloy ingredient would face supply gaps, because Buenavista is one of North America's largest molybdenum sources.

 How does this company scale?